msn0/vrt-react/README.md

 # vrt-react

-> A tool for easy screenshot testing your react components.
+> A tool for easy screenshot testing your React components.

 ## Installation